kerem-altunbas/DSA210-KeremAltunbas/README.md

 Integrate methods from econometrics and predictive modeling to explore real-life global policy applications in a structured way.

 ## Motivation
-Motivated by my volunteer experience in Tunisia and my career aspirations to work for the UN or World Bank, I wanted to bridge the gap between humanitarian theory and data science.
-This concept is deeply rooted in my concurrent coursework for **MGMT310 - Humanitarian Aid**.
-Understanding how donor dynamics affect local markets is crucial for sustainable development.
+Motivated by my volunteer experience in Tunisia and my career aspirations to work for the UN or World Bank, I wanted to bridge the gap between humanitarian aid and data science.
+This concept is deeply related with my coursework for **MGMT310 - Humanitarian Aid**.

 ## Data Exploration
 - Visualize the extreme right-skewed price distributions of vulnerable countries.